Kate Walker Behan: Career

 While Behan lived in White Castle, she raised funds to erect and beautify of the Church of Our Lady of Prompt Succor.
 She collected money to improve the Ursuline Convent and the shrine at Our Lady of Prompt Succor.
 She assisted the Sisters of Charity when the organization gained responsibilities at the newly founded Lepers' Home near White Castle.
 Behan was the first president of the Catholic Women's Club and the Ursuline Alumnæ Association.
 She was the president of the Ladies Auxiliary of the House of the Good Shepherd and a member of St. Margaret's Daughters.

 After the war, she continued her connection with the memorial societies till all the associations consolidated.
-She served as president of the Confederated Southern Memorial Association for many years.
+She served as president of the Confederated Southern Memorial Association for many years and was affiliated with the Lost Cause Myth.
 It was mainly through her efforts that Jefferson Davis's name was restored to Cabin John Bridge, and a monument to his memory was erected in Washington, D.C.
 She helped secure money to erect the Jefferson Davis monument in Richmond, Virginia, and helped organize the Jefferson Davis Monument Association in New Orleans, serving as president in 1906.
 She was instrumental in legislative action to make his birthday, June 3, a legal holiday known as Confederate Memorial Day.
-Behan was deeply interested in the passage of the "Foraker Bill" in the United States Congress, which supported the perpetual care of the graves of the Confederate dead buried in Northern cemeteries.
+She was deeply interested in the passage of the "Foraker Bill" in the United States Congress, which supported the perpetual care of the graves of the Confederate dead buried in Northern cemeteries.

 Behan was affiliated with women's organizations and activities in New Orleans.
+She served as president of the Ladies' Confederate Memorial Association of Louisiana and the Catholic Women's Club.
+She was affiliated with the United Daughters of the Confederacy.
 She was chair of the home and education department of the Women's League in 1905 and conducted an educational campaign for the eradication of the yellow fever-bearing mosquito.
 During World War I, as chair of Branch No. 8 of the New Orleans Chapter of the American Red Cross, Behan worked at making surgical dressings, garments, and knitted articles.
-She gave herself to drives to the point of exhaustion.
+She also assisted with War Savings and Liberty Bond campaigns.